 Sydney Apartment Approvals

 Previously it was standard practice for developers to pre sell a housing project up to 80% before the bank will release the funds for construction.
-However foreign entrance in the market means construction can commence with almost no pre sale.
-The goal is to sell the completed projects in foreign markets where Australia residential apartment contain a “safe haven” premium.
+However foreign entrance in the market means construction can commence with limited pre sale or directly in the oversea markets.
+The goal is to sell the projects in foreign markets where Australia residential apartment contain a “safe haven” premium.

-The problem arises when construction supply becomes out of step with apartment demand.
+The problem arises when construction supply becomes out of step with apartment demand which we forecast will occur in the medium just as we are seeing in Brisbane Fortitude Valley and Melbourne CBD.
 Then it is up to the market to correct it self.
 Increase upcoming supply coupled with potential settlement risk and pullback in residential investment lending means that Sydney prices will be increasingly coming under pressure.